conda/conda/docs/source/building/environment-vars.rst

   * - ``PATH``
     - Prepended by the build prefix bin directory.
   * - ``PYTHON``
-    - Path to python executable in build prefix (note that python is only installed in the build prefix when it is listed as a build requirement).
+    - Path to Python executable in build prefix (note that Python is only installed in the build prefix when it is listed as a build requirement).
   * - ``PY3K``
     - ``1`` when Python 3 is installed in build prefix, else ``0``.